 But, always keep your writing simple.
 Cut away unnecessary jargon and buzzwords that don’t add to the article.

 2. Use Active Voice (instead of Passive Voice)

 Consider these sentences…

-“It was found by Harvard researchers that one in 1000 sheep got vivid nightmares.”
+“It was found by Harvard researchers that one in 1000 sheep get vivid nightmares.”
 (Passive)

-“Researchers at Harvard found that one in 1000 sheep got vivid nightmares.”
+“Researchers at Harvard found that one in 1000 sheep get vivid nightmares.”
 (Active)

-Use active voice because it communicates ideas concisely.
-The sentence also flows better in your reader’s head.
+Use active voice to communicate ideas concisely.
+Active sentences also flow better in your reader’s head.